pandallel/quilt/memory-bank/progress.md

    - Efficient persistence mechanism

 3. **Technical Debt**:
-   - Need to establish comprehensive testing approach
+   - Need to establish comprehensive integration testing approach
    - Documentation needs to be kept in sync with implementation

 ## Next Major Milestone